Listen To This Article:

 - Allergy medication – Benadryl or Claritin.
 WOW, is that Claritin expensive?
 Ask the pharmacist if there’s a decent generic version.

 - Constipation and diarrhea – Two completely different issues, but we mention them together.
 A little laxative and fiber will come in handy for minor constipation.
 Pepto Bismol and/or Imodium A-D can help with some diarrhea.

 - PPE: Hand sanitizer, nitrile gloves & N-95 mask – I ran this stuff in my packs way before covid.
 Covid just made it more popular.

 - Trauma shears or scissors – So we’re not looking to cut someone’s clothes to expose a massive wound in someone’s leg here, hopefully, but it’s nice to be able to cut some tape our gauze without using our nasty teeth.
-Any small pair of scissors will do really.
-You can pick up a decent pair of EMT/Trauma scissors cheap.
+Any small pair of scissors will do, really.
+You can pick up a decent pair of EMT/Trauma scissors cheaply.
 Here’s a set of two under $10.
 They’re not the best; they won’t cut an exhaust pipe in half and don’t fold into a belt holder.
 Remember, this list is for a first aid kit, not actual medics and medical professionals.

 - Pocket knife – A folding knife is optional as far as I’m concerned.
 I like knives, but a decent pair of shears is better for a med kit.
 Wow, it actually hurt a little to say that.

 - Flashlight – You’re cutting boxes with a box cutter, forgetting to think for a second.
 It’s dark, and you were cutting the stupid way.
 Some light will come in handy.
 Ask me how I know this.
 I love the Anker Rechargeable Bolder LED Pen Flashlight.
 Many preppers like this flashlight as an EDC, but I think it’s too long for my pocket.
 It’s perfect for our first aid kits, though.